How to stay safe while on Puget Sound, WA lakes and rivers

 - If you find yourself in trouble, get out of the water at any cost.

-- If you’re a bystander, try to pull the person to safety or throw something to cling to, even if it’s a cooler or a seat cushion.
+- If you’re a bystander, throw a struggling person something to cling to; even a cooler or a seat cushion could help.

 - If you’re unable to help someone floundering in the water, be a good witness and provide a starting point for searchers.